fshowalter/franksmovielog.com-v1/content/reviews/0086-wild-company-1930.md

 venue_notes:
 ---

-Albertson plays a powerful tycoon’s gadabout son who falls for a gangster's moll and finds himself implicated in a nightclub owner’s murder.
+Frank Albertson plays a powerful tycoon’s gadabout son who falls for a gangster's moll and finds himself implicated in a nightclub owner’s murder.
 Opens strong with Albertson playing an engaging drunk, but devolves into a preachy social outrage melodrama.
 Bela Lugosi’s small role as the unfortunate nightclub owner proves unremarkable.